henrikweyer/2cRD-wavelength-selection/README.md

 by Henrik Weyer, Fridtjof Brauns, and Erwin Frey.

+In detail, the code is associated with the following figures:

-_Coarsening_ simulation code associated with Fig. 1
+_Coarsening_ Fig. 1

 _Interrupted coarsening_ Figs. 3, 9